-Although the rate of voters choosing to vote-by-mail has been increasing, the rate of vote-by-mail ballots returned as undeliverable has improved over time due to additional efforts implemented in our office since 2006.
+Improvements our office has made since 2006 can be seen through the low rate of undeliverable vote-by-mail ballots over time.
+Although the rate of voters choosing to vote-by-mail has been increasing, the rate of vote-by-mail ballots returned to our office as undeliverable has improved over time.